 Report the gain or loss on the sale of rental property on Form 4797, Sales of Business Property or on Form 8949, Sales and Other Dispositions of Capital Assets depending on the purpose of the rental activity.
-Transfer any gain or loss reported to Schedule 1 and attach Schedule 1 to Form 1040, U.S. Individual Income Tax Return.
-Individuals typically use Schedule D (Form 1040), Capital Gains and Losses together with Form 4797 or Form 8949.
+Individuals typically use Schedule D (Form 1040 or 1040-SR), Capital Gains and Losses together with Form 4797 or Form 8949.

 For further information, refer to:

-Rental property is income-producing property and, if you are in the trade or business of renting real property, report the loss on the sale of rental property on Form 4797, Sales of Business Property.
-Normally, you transfer the loss as an ordinary loss to line 14 of Schedule 1 and attach it to Form 1040, U.S. Individual Income Tax Return or Form 1040-SR, U.S. Tax Return for Seniors (PDF).
-If your rental activity does not rise to the level of a trade or business, but instead is held for investment or for use in a not-for-profit activity, the loss is a capital loss.
+Rental property is income-producing property and, if you're in the trade or business of renting real property, report the loss on the sale of rental property on Form 4797, Sales of Business Property.
+Normally, you transfer the loss as an ordinary loss to line 4 of Schedule 1 and attach it to Form 1040, U.S. Individual Income Tax Return or Form 1040-SR, U.S. Tax Return for Seniors (PDF).
+If your rental activity doesn't rise to the level of a trade or business, but instead is held for investment or for use in a not-for-profit activity, the loss is a capital loss.
 Report the loss on Form 8949, Sales and Other Dispositions of Capital Assets in Part I (if the transaction is short term) or Part II (if the transaction is long term).
 If your capital losses are more than your capital gains, you can deduct the difference as a capital loss deduction even if you don’t have ordinary income to offset it.
 The yearly limit on the amount of the capital loss you can deduct is $3,000 ($1,500 if you are married and file a separate return).
-Normally, you transfer the capital loss to line 13 of Schedule 1 and attach it to Form 1040.
-See the Instructions for Form 8949, the Instructions for Form 4797, and the Instructions for Schedule D (Form 1040).
+Normally, you transfer the capital loss to line 6 of Form 1040 or 1040-SR. See the Instructions for Form 8949, the Instructions for Form 4797 and the Instructions for Schedule D (Form 1040 or 1040-SR).

-The basis of the property that you acquire in a like-kind exchange is generally the same as the basis of the property that you transferred.
+The basis of the property you acquire in a like-kind exchange is generally the same as the basis of the property you transferred.
 However, if you transfer money or other property (not like-kind) in addition to like-kind property, your basis in the property acquired is the basis of the property given up, increased by the amount of money or other property transferred.
 Also, if you recognize gain on the exchange because you received cash or other non-like-kind property in the exchange, your basis in the property acquired is the basis of the property given up, increased by gain you recognized.

-To successfully defer gain in a like-kind exchange, you must comply with certain requirements under section 1031 of the Internal Revenue Code and the regulations thereunder.
+To successfully defer gain in a like-kind exchange, you must comply with certain requirements under section 1031 of the IRS Code and the regulations thereunder.
 For example, when you sell your rental property, you can't take actual or constructive receipt of the sale proceeds.
 You can avoid actual or constructive receipt of the proceeds if you comply with one of the safe harbors, such as using a qualified intermediary or a qualified trust to hold and use the sale proceeds to acquire the replacement property, as set forth in the Income Tax Regulations or certain other publications of the IRS.

 Under section 121 of the Internal Revenue Code, you may be able to exclude much of the gain from the sale of your main home that you also used for business or to produce rental income, if you meet the ownership and use tests.
 However, if you were entitled to take depreciation deductions because you used your home for business purposes or as rental property, you may not exclude the part of your gain equal to any depreciation allowed or allowable as a deduction for periods after May 6, 1997.
 If you can show by adequate records or other evidence that the depreciation deduction allowed (actually deducted) was less than the amount allowable (legally expected to be deducted), you may limit the recognized gain attributable to depreciation to the amount of the depreciation allowed.
 For tax years beginning in 2013 or later, a simplified method of computing the deduction for the business use of a home that sets depreciation to zero may apply.
-Please refer to Simplified Option for Home Office Deduction for details.
+Refer to Simplified Option for Home Office Deduction for details.

 |The part of your property used for business or rental use is within your home, such as a home office for a business||You don't need to allocate gain on the sale of the property between the business or rental part of the property and the part used as a home.
 In addition, you don't need to report the sale of the business or rental part on Form 4797.
 This is true whether or not you were entitled to claim any depreciation.
 However, you can't exclude the part of any gain equal to any depreciation allowed or allowable after May 6, 1997.|